 In 2020 I joined Tenzing Private Equity full time to help their portfolio companies to grow.
 It’s a lovely team, well intentioned and together we’re trying to build a new type of PE firm that is founder-focused and entrepreneur led.
 I get to work with great people internally and also to build a wonderful network of kind, helpful and understanding entrepreneurs and specialists.

 On the personal front, I’m gay, happily married to a wonderful Danish guy, Kristian, for 10 years and we’re also in a committed long term relationship with a German textile designer called Noël.
 I’ve been living happily and healthily with HIV for over 27 years.
 So I guess I’m not the most conventional of guys in PE.
 Not that there’s anything wrong with being conventional – it’s just nice to have the odd alternative I think.

 “If only I was black, I would give Tenzing enough diversity points to win at diversity bingo.
 Which wouldn’t take much as PE is a shockingly non-diverse industry.
 Something I hope to have a small influence on in the coming years”

 And perhaps my slightly less than traditional life has given me a way of seeing things differently.
 I guess I’ve certainly learned (or been forced) to question authority, challenge established wisdom, make my own mind up about things and decide what my own values and ethics are.
 It probably also helps my to me more empathetic which combined with a naturally high level of curiosity makes me very much who I am.

-I currently live between London, Berlin and Ibiza, so if I’m not at home, you’ll probably find me at London City Airport.
-We have a daschund called Wesley who is a real sweetheart.
+I currently live between Berlin and Ibiza.
+We also have a daschund called Wesley who is a real sweetheart.